-Clause 6: General Implementation of related EEA EFTA and Swiss Agreements explain how this implementation conforms to the Constitutional Reform and Governance Act 2010 (CRAGA) process?
+Clause 6: General Implementation of related EEA EFTA and Swiss Agreements

 The UK-Swiss Agreement was finalised in 2018 and completed its CRAGA process in 2019.
 Clause 6 may purport to implement the related EEA and EFTA Agreements.
-However, we encourage the Government to
+However, we encourage the Government to explain how this implementation conforms to the CRAGA process?
 We welcome the provisions of new section 7B(4) which is a useful guide to tie in the WAB to the related EEA EFTA and Swiss Agreements.